devflowinc/ruby-sdk/docs/TopicApi.md

 Create Topic

 Create Topic  Create a new chat topic.
-Topics are attached to a user and act as a coordinator for memory of gen-AI chat sessions.
-We are considering refactoring this resource of the API soon.
+Topics are attached to a owner_id's and act as a coordinator for conversation message history of gen-AI chat sessions.

 ### Examples